Maria Alessia Rossi

 Selected Publications

-Rossi M.A., Visualizing Christ's Miracles in Late Byzantium: Art, Theology, and Court Culture (forthcoming with Cambridge University Press, 2024).
+Rossi M.A., Visualizing Christ's Miracles in Late Byzantium: Art, Theology, and Court Culture (Cambridge University Press, 2024).
+Recipient of the Mary Jaharis Publication Grant.

 Rossi M.A., “Christ’s Miracles in the Palaiologan Period: Narratives of Salvation in Text and Image” in Brodbeck S., Poilpré A. – O., Rapti I., eds., Histoires chrétiennes en images: espace, temps et structure de la narration.
 Byzance et Moyen Âge occidental (Éditions de la Sorbonne, Byzantina Sorbonensia 32, 2022), 309–26.